-If the terminating UE determines that the UE and the network supports the IMS data channel, on the reception of SIP INVITE request, the terminating UE shall include the media feature tags defined in IETF RFC 5688 [5] for supported streaming media type with +sip.app-subtype="webrtc-datachannel" as specified in 3GPP TS 26.114 [4] in the Contact header field of SIP 18x and 2xx responses to the SIP INVITE request.
+If the terminating UE determines that the UE and the network supports the IMS data channel, on the reception of SIP initial INVITE request, the terminating UE shall include the media feature tags defined in IETF RFC 5688 [5] for supported streaming media type with +sip.app-subtype="webrtc-datachannel" as specified in 3GPP TS 26.114 [4] in the Contact header field of SIP 18x and 2xx responses to the SIP INVITE request.

-If the terminating UE receives an SDP offer which includes the data channel media descriptions, i.e. the "m=application" section, and the terminating UE accepts the data channel, it shall return a 18x response with the generated the SDP answer based on the 3GPP TS 26.114 [4] and IETF RFC 8864 [14].
+If the terminating UE receives the initial INVITE request with an SDP offer which includes the bootstrap data channel media descriptions, i.e. the "m=" line containing the media set to "application", the UDP port number, the proto value set to "UDP/DTLS/SCTP" and the fmt value set to "webrtc-datachannel" and with associated "dcmap" attribute lines containing a subprotocol parameter set to "http" and any "stream-id" parameter set to values 0, 10, 100 or 110, and the terminating UE accepts the offered bootstrap data channel(s), it shall return a 18x response with the generated the SDP answer based on the 3GPP TS 26.114 [4] and IETF RFC 8864 [14].